 To answer these questions, we will read a collection of historical works, cultural criticism, and political philosophy.
 Readings will include works by William Shakespeare, Christopher Lasch, Ivan Illich, and Camille Paglia, as well as selections from the Book of Genesis.

-Students admitted to UATX for the full undergraduate degree program are automatically admitted to the Honors Program.
-High school students who apply for the Honors Program with scores at or above the testing threshold (SAT ≥ 1460 | ACT ≥ 33 | CLT ≥ 105) will also be automatically admitted.
-All UATX admission processes are based on merit alone.
-Students with scores below the thresholds for automatic admission will be ranked by test scores and AP scores.
+Students admitted to UATX for the full undergraduate program are automatically admitted to the high school honors program.
+High school applicants with qualifying scores (SAT ≥ 1460 | ACT ≥ 33 | CLT ≥ 105) also receive automatic admission.

 UATX's high school honors program is designed for rising high school juniors and seniors.
 Exceptions may be made for exceptional candidates who are rising sophomores.
 Participants must be (i) U.S. citizens or permanent residents and (ii) at least 15 years old before the start of the program to apply.

-Because this is not an overnight program, students traveling from outside the hostcity are required to make their own arrangements for lodging.
-The University of Austincan neither provide housing nor assist with housing requests.
+Because this is not an overnight program, students traveling from outside the host city are required to make their own arrangements for lodging.
+The University of Austin can neither provide housing nor assist with housing requests.
 The University is not responsible for supervising, chaperoning, or otherwise caring for students, and all participants are required to have adult supervision outside program hours.

 UATX's high school honors program is a non-credit program.
 Students may not earn continuing education credits, credit hours, or a diploma for participation in this enrichment program.